What is a pre-emergent herbicide?

 Alkylazines | indaziflam (Specticle®) | >2,000 |

-- Second, how well it binds to soil particles;
+- How well it binds to soil particles;

-- Third, the weather conditions when it is applied, and finally
+- The weather conditions when you use it, and finally

-It is also important to know the weed history of a site as this helps in choosing the right pre-emergent to use.
+- The weed history of a site as this helps in your choice of which pre-emergent to use.
 There is little point in using a pre-emergent if it doesn’t work against the target weed.

 Volatilization.